The Universal Theory Of The Hyperfinite II$_1$ Factor Is Not Computable

 \section{Introduction}

 In this note, $\cal R$ denotes the hyperfinite II$_1$ factor.
 The main result of this note is the following result:

 \begin{thm*} The universal theory of $\R$ is not computable. \end{thm*}

 In the next section, we will define this statement precisely.
 Roughly speaking, this says that there is no algorithm which takes as inputs a universal sentence and rational tolerance $\epsilon>0$ and produces an interval of radius less than $\epsilon$ containing the truth value of the sentence in $\cal R$.
-In Section 4, we offer an alternative formulation of our main theorem in terms of a computability problem concerning approximating moments, which might be a more appealing statement to operator algebraists.